Seteeri/Particle/README.md

 ![PARTICLE SCREENSHOT](https://github.com/Seteeri/Particle/blob/master/art/screenshot-2.png)

-Can you identify the s-expression structure?

 These colored text are representations for the fundamental types; the use of color allows the removal of some character tokens to optimize drawing and information efficiency:

 * Strings do not have double quotes; it is possible to remove other identifying tokens such as curly brackets and the dollar sign.
 * Pairs use dot notation and terminate with the `NIL` symbol for proper lists, or arbitrary data for improper lists
   * Parentheses are possible, for the more traditional types ;)
 * Lines are double-spaced to vertically delimit pairs and to allow room for the pointer name/mode (rather than in-between pairs like conventional text cursors)
 * The pointer is also a symbol!

-The hierarchial structure is a direct consequence of the underlying Lisp data, which is a tree; manifesting in a natural UI.

-Particle separates the representation from the data ("presentation-based"), allowing arbitrary representations beyond conventional strings - this is an old idea.

-The enabling feature is simple: rather than view text and images as distinct types on both the semantic and data level, text is rendered isomorphic to images.

-Another way of thinking about text is they are already images, aka glyphs, icons, or more operatively - symbols; conventional GUIs use the same concept but with real objects, and users similarly think about them the same way during interaction.
-For text editors, they can be thought of as one-dimensional serial pictographs.

-This idea is then further extended to create arbitrary representations for arbitrary data while maintaining the same underlying operations, or interface if you will, no matter the level of abstractions composed.

 # Goals